-The Achievements Subcaption rewards the performers' Degree of Excellence:

-"The successful execution of all equipment and movement challenges placed before the performers."
+The Achievements Subcaption rewards the performers' Degree of Excellence: "The successful execution of all equipment and movement challenges placed before the performers."

-COLOR GUARD SIVIRTUA
+COLOR GUARD

-Name/ Ensemble Name

-WORLD CLASS

-OPEN CLASS

-A CLASS

-REGIONAL A CLASS

-MS/CADET/JUNIOR

-STYLISTIC DIVERSITY IS TO BE ENCOURAGED WITH ALL STYLISTIC CHOICES GIVEN EQUAL POTENTIAL FOR SUCCESS.
+Name/ Ensemble Name WORLD CLASS OPEN CLASS A CLASS REGIONAL A CLASS MS/CADET/JUNIOR STYLISTIC DIVERSITY IS TO BE ENCOURAGED WITH ALL STYLISTIC CHOICES GIVEN EQUAL POTENTIAL FOR SUCCESS.
 The points below are derived from the concepts of GE and DA as described in the 2022 WGI Adjudication Manual.
 "Performance" considers the contribution of the performers in both GE and DA.

-RATING GUIDE - FREQUENCY AND PERCENTAGES OF UNDERSTANDING AND APPLYING PRINCIPLES

-BOX 1 BOX 2 BOX 3 BOX 4 BOX 5 Limited Rarely Sometimes Frequently Consistently 0 to 59% 60 to 69% 70 to 79% 80 to 89% 90 to 100% Rating = 1 Rating = 2 Rating = 3 Rating = 4 Rating = 5
+RATING GUIDE - FREQUENCY AND PERCENTAGES OF UNDERSTANDING AND APPLYING PRINCIPLES BOX 1 BOX 2 BOX 5 BOX 3 BOX 4 Limited Sometimes Consistently Rarely Frequently 0 to 59% 60 to 69% 70 to 79% 80 to 89% 90 to 100% Rating = 2 Rating = 3 Rating = 5 Rating = 1 Rating = 4 PROGRAM PROGRAM RATING The Creation and the Blueprint \frown The totality of Effect and Design components and their relationships, over time, through the kinnetic design and all creative efforts.
+PERFORMANCE PERFORMANCE RATING The Communication of the Idea The Performers' ability to understand and fulfill the Creation and the Design so that both may be seen as one, then elevated through successful delivery to the virtual audience.

-PROGRAM

-The Creation and the Blueprint

-The totality of Effect and Design components and their relationships, over time, through the kinnetic design and all creative efforts.

-PROGRAM RATING

-PERFORMANCE

-The Communication of the Idea

-The Performers' ability to understand and fulfill the Creation and the Design so that both may be seen as one, then elevated through successful delivery to the virtual audience.

-PERFORMANCE RATING
+Copyright © 2022 by Winter Guard International, Inc. (WGI).
+All rights reserved.
+No part of this document may be reproduced or transmitted in any form or by any means, electronic or mechanical, including photocopying, recording, or by any information storage and retrieval systems, without permission in writing from the publishers.
+Published by Winter Guard International, Inc., Dayton, OH

-COLOR GUARD SIVIRTUA
+COLOR GUARD

-Name/ Ensemble Name

-WORLD CLASS

-OPEN CLASS

-A CLASS

-REGIONAL A CLASS

-MS/CADET/JUNIOR

-STYLISTIC DIVERSITY IS TO BE ENCOURAGED WITH ALL STYLISTIC CHOICES GIVEN EQUAL POTENTIAL FOR SUCCESS.
+Name/ Ensemble Name WORLD CLASS OPEN CLASS A CLASS MS/CADET/JUNIOR REGIONAL A CLASS STYLISTIC DIVERSITY IS TO BE ENCOURAGED WITH ALL STYLISTIC CHOICES GIVEN EQUAL POTENTIAL FOR SUCCESS.
 The points below are derived from the conepts of IA Equipment and IA Movement as described in the 2022 WGI Adjudication Manual.
 "Achievements" considers both EQ and MVT.

-RATING GUIDE - FREQUENCY AND PERCENTAGES OF UNDERSTANDING AND APPLYING PRINCIPLES

-BOX 1 BOX 2 BOX 3 BOX 4 BOX 5 Limited Rarely Sometimes Frequently Consistently 0 to 59% 60 to 69% 70 to 79% 80 to 89% 90 to 100% Rating = 1 Rating = 2 Rating = 3 Rating = 4 Rating = 5

-VOCABULARY VOCABULARY RATING

-Equipment and Movement Skills

-The cumulative movement and equipment skills, the challenges presented by their connections, as well as the contexts within which the skills are presented.

-ACHIEVEMENTS ACHIEVEMENTS RATING

-The Degree of Excellence

-The successful execution of all equipment and movement challenges placed before the performers.
+RATING GUIDE - FREQUENCY AND PERCENTAGES OF UNDERSTANDING AND APPLYING PRINCIPLES BOX 1 BOX 2 BOX 5 BOX 3 BOX 4 Limited Rarely Sometimes Frequently Consistently 0 to 59% 60 to 69% 70 to 79% 80 to 89% 90 to 100% Rating = 2 Rating = 3 Rating = 4 Rating = 5 Rating = 1 VOCABULARY VOCABULARY RATING Equipment and Movement Skills The cumulative movement and equipment skills, the challenges presented by their connections, as well as the contexts within which the skills are presented.
+ACHIEVEMENTS ACHIEVEMENTS RATING The Degree of Excellence The successful execution of all equipment and movement challenges placed before the performers.

+Copyright © 2022 by Winter Guard International, Inc. (WGI).
+All rights reserved.
+No part of this document may be reproduced or transmitted in any form or by any means, electronic or mechanical, including photocopying, recording, or by any information storage and retrieval systems, without permission in writing from the publishers.
+Published by Winter Guard International, Inc., Dayton, OH